Barter: Advantages

 Since direct barter does not require payment in money, it can be utilized when money is in short supply, when there is little information about the credit worthiness of trade partners, or when there is a lack of trust between those trading.

-Barter is an option to those who cannot afford to store their small supply of wealth in money, especially in hyperinflation situations where money devalues quickly.
+Barter is an option for those who cannot afford to store their small supply of wealth in money, especially in hyperinflation situations where money devalues quickly.

+Barter economies are usually free from interest and usury.
+The German-Argentine economist Silvio Gesell created a Robinson Crusoe economy thought experiment in Part V of The Natural Economic Order which showed that interest rates are a purely monetary phenomenon that tends to be absent from barter economies.

 Limitations

 The limitations of barter are often explained in terms of its inefficiencies in facilitating exchange in comparison to money.

 It is said that barter is 'inefficient' because: